Filson Summer Packer Review

 Our Analysis and Test Results

 The Summer Packer is not adjustable, but it fits true-to-size and comes in five different sizes, so finding a great fit shouldn't be a problem.
 The lack of adjustability means that there are no straps, toggles, or Velcro patches to rub against or dig into your skin, making this hat extraordinarily comfortable and easy to wear.
 It uses Filson's dry finish Shelter Cloth, a type of cotton that is pliable and breathable.
-Like the Filson, the Arc'teryx Sinsola is a non-adjustable hat made of light, pliable material that is comfortable.
-The Sunday Afternoons Ultra Adventure has a much different design, but we still gave it top marks for comfort because of its wide adjustment strap and its barely-there feel.

 The Summer Packer comes with an optional chin strap.
 We didn't test this option, but given that the hat is not adjustable, we'd recommend going for the chin strap to make sure the hat stays comfortably in place on windy days, especially if you size up.